HCMID/HCMID.github.io/tech/index.md

 ## Tech help ##

-Much of the [technical documentation on the Homer Multitext project's github site][hmtdoc] is relevant for all of HC MID's editing projects.
+Some of the [technical documentation on the Homer Multitext project's github site][hmtdoc] is relevant for all of HC MID's editing projects.

 [hmtdoc]: http://homermultitext.github.io/hmt-docs/